rotoxl/flutter_magic/README.md

 * data is fetched from an API endpoint
 * data is shown in listing+detail
-* 3 flavours for listing (list, gridWithName, gridWithoutName)
+* 4 flavours for listing (list, gridWithName, gridWithoutName, match)
-* 3 flavours for detail (hero, data, compare)
+* 4 flavours for detail (hero, data, compare, match)

 ![Structure](screenshots/composition.png)